mira-merkell/clap-clap/README.md

 impl AudioThread<PingPong> for Delay {
     fn process(&mut self, process: &mut Process) -> Result<Status, Error> {
-        // Generate a lending iterator over mutable references
+        // Generate a lending iterator over frames of audio samples and events.
+        // Almost the entire process API, together with its derived types like
+        // this iterator and the references to frames it generates, is `const`.
-        // to consecutiveframes of audio samples and events. let mut frames = process.frames();
+        // The methods are cheap to use in a loop on the audio thread. let mut frames = process.frames();

         let n = self.buf.len();